Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Comparison of Soft-Demapping based on Regression or Classification

-For the biLSTM equalizer, the percentage of how greater the Q-factor is after the regression equalization compared to the classification one was roughly 8\%, 31\%, and 31\% for the 16-QAM, 32-QAM, and 64-QAM scenarios, respectively, for the 6 dBm test case, Fig.~\ref{figure:diffmod}~(a), and 22\%, 29\%, and 50\% for the 16-QAM, 32-QAM, and 64-QAM scenarios, respectively, for the 10 dBm test case, Fig.~\ref{figure:diffmod}~(c).
-For the MLP equalizer, as compared to the classification output in 16-QAM, 32-QAM, and 64-QAM scenarios, the regression equalization always delivered better results, yielding 14\%, 19\%, and 15\% Q-factor improvement, respectively for the 6 dBm test case, Fig.~\ref{figure:diffmod}~(a), and 7\%, 11\%, and 19\% Q-factor improvement, respectively, for the 10 dBm test case, Fig.~\ref{figure:diffmod}~(c).
-When using the biLSTM equalizers, we can observe a greater difference between the regression and classification for different modulation formats, because the biLSTM equalizers, on average, perform much better than the MLP equalizers \cite{freire2021performance,9489894}.
+For the biLSTM architecture, the percentage of how higher the Q factor is after regression equalization compared to the multi-class classification one was roughly 8\%, 31\%, and 31\% for the 16-QAM, 32-QAM, and 64-QAM scenarios, respectively, for the 6 dBm test case in Fig.~\ref{figure:diffmod}~(a), and 22\%, 29\%, and 50\% for the 16-QAM, 32-QAM, and 64-QAM scenarios, respectively, for the 10 dBm test case in Fig.~\ref{figure:diffmod}~(c).
+For the MLP architecture, as compared to the multi-class classification output in 16-QAM, 32-QAM, and 64-QAM scenarios, the regression equalization always delivered better results, yielding 14\%, 18\%, and 15\% Q-factor improvement, respectively for the 6 dBm test case, Fig.~\ref{figure:diffmod}~(a), and 7\%, 11\%, and 19\% Q-factor improvement, respectively, for the 10 dBm test case, Fig.~\ref{figure:diffmod}~(c).
+When using the biLSTM layer, we can observe a greater difference between the regression and classification for different modulation formats, because the biLSTM layer, on average, performs much better than just MLP layers \cite{freire2021performance,9489894}.
 So, in the biLSTM case, we can see better how much the classification loss function gets degraded by ignoring the difference between distinct miss-classification occurrences.

-When evaluating the performances in terms of MI, almost the same behavior was observed: the results are depicted in Fig.~\ref{figure:diffmod} (b) and (d) for 6 and 10 dBm, respectively.
-In the case of the biLSTM equalizer, the difference between the MI obtained through regression and classifier for 16-, 32-, and 64-QAM was approximately 0, 0.0191, and 0.1393, for 6~dBm; and 0.0815, 0.161, and 0.1733, for 10~dBm.
-Again, by increasing the order of the modulation format, the regression achieved better results than the classifiers.
+When evaluating the performance in terms of AIR, almost the same behavior was observed: the results are depicted in Fig.~\ref{figure:diffmod} (b) and (d) for 6 and 10 dBm, respectively.
+In the case of the biLSTM architecture, the difference between the AIR obtained by regression and the multiclass classifier for 16-, 32-, and 64-QAM was approximately 0.0008, 0.029, and 0.21, for 6~dBm; and 0.13, 0.33, and 0.63, for 10~dBm.
+Again, by increasing the order of the modulation format, the regression achieved better results than the multi-class classifiers\footnote{This trend was also observed in Ref.~\cite{end_to_end_MSE} in which they showed that the performance of CEL (classifiers) is worse when increasing the order of the QAM modulation format.
+In Ref.~\cite{end_to_end_MSE}, they concluded that more accurate gradients are needed for the case of the higher-order constellation, and with the sigmoid function and noisy gradient estimation, the BCEL failed to optimize the high-dimensional parameters.}.